Code-Institute-Submissions/ms1-gym/README.md

     1. I want to access external links.

 - #### The users who want to join the gym will check how far it is from their place and the contact details.
-    1. I want to find the contact details easily without going to any tab on page.
+    1. I want to look the contact details easily without going to any tab on page.
-    1. I want to find the address details easily without single click on screen.
+    1. I want to look the address details easily without single click on screen.
     1. I want to check any offers which should be on landing page and I can find easily.

 - #### The users who want to be member for the gym will look for signup button.
-    1. I want to find the training which suits me.
+    1. I want to look the training which suits me.
     1. I want to check the price for my training.
-    1. I want to look find for signup button on landing page for becoming the member of gym.
+    1. I want to look for signup button on landing page for becoming the member of gym.

 - #### The users who are already a member will look for signin button to check their account and also check if there is any new offers.
     1. I want the site is responsive on all device as I usually use phone for doing all such type of stuff.